ytthuan/LeoSQLServerRServices/SQLOptimizationTips/README.md

 The trained model can now be used to find the best candidates given a now job.
 The input data for the model will be a project (job) ID, and the model will generate the features for all resume-job pairs and use the trained prediction model for scoring.

 One of the primary benefits of SQL Server is its ability to handle a very large volume of rows in parallel.
 We first split the matching into a few tasks and each workload group will process one task.
-Furthermore, SQL Server with R Services can query the database within the R code to perform selection, joining and aggregations in parallel as well.
+Furthermore, SQL Server with ML Services can query the database within the R code to perform selection, joining and aggregations in parallel as well.
 We also created a saved procedure for prediction.
 The detail of the query please refer to file "***step5_score_for_matching.sql***".

 ```sql
 USE ResumeMatching